pipeargill/Open-Source-Wearables/README.md

-# Open-Source-Cyberwear
+# Open-Source-Wearables

-For organization sake, I am structuring my wearable projects into 3 main categories:

-## Open-Source Cyberwear
-This category is for functional parts that add to a wearable's functionality or act as some sort of usability aid or prosthesis.
-Think anything from lights and sounds to standing support, digilegs, or wearable information and computer systems.

-## Open-Source Cosplay
-This category is for parts and techniques related to turning 3D designs into wearables.
-Think hard shell armor and character faces printed directly.

-## Open-Source Fursuit
-This category is for parts and techniques related to turning character concepts into wearables that utilize a fabric, textile, or faux-fur outer layer.

-## pipeargill's Toolbox
-This is a bonus category where I will be throwing any tools I design along the way.
+This project is meant to act as an open library of wearable components, techniques, or research related to wearing technology.
+This is a personal repository that I am using to organize my thoughts, but I want for my work to be used and built upon.
+Choose MIT or Apache2 for licensing and just attribute Pipeargill if you find anything useful in your project.

 ---

 ### Project Overview

-The first goal of this project is to develop a modular accessory system around the 3M 6000 Series Respirator Mask.
+The first goal of this project is to develop a modular wearable system starting with the 3M 6000 Series Respirator Masks.

 ![20241205_011155](https://github.com/user-attachments/assets/896af129-97d1-4a42-aae2-ec2b246f2b39)